reiver/article-20250227/README.md

 Recently Bluesky made the news again — this time, Bluesky was accused of censoring political speech.

-And once again people wondered — how is it possible that Bluesky, which claims to be a decentralized social-media network (and thus not having the problems that centralized social-media does), is able to censor or moderate anyone or anything off of the whole network?
+And once again people wondered — how is it possible that Bluesky, a decentralized social-media network, is able to censor or moderate anyone or anything off of the whole network?
-And, is a social-media network that can in practice do this actually decentralized?
+Shouldn't decentralization make censorship impossible?

-Although, in many ways, Bluesky has been stuck _betweeen a rock and a hard place_ when it comes to moderation — they are _damned when you do and damned when you don't_.
+In many ways, Bluesky has been stuck _betweeen a rock and a hard place_ when it comes to moderation — they have been _damned when you do and damned when you don't_.

 So, what happened‽
+And, why does this matter‽

 ## What Was Censored